 Millie Taylor is Professor of Musical Theatre.
 She worked as a freelance musical director and for almost twenty years toured Britain and Europe with a variety of musicals including West Side Story, Rocky Horror Show, Little Shop of Horrors and Sweeney Todd.
 During her freelance years she completed an MA in Theatre Practice and a PhD in Drama and Music, both at Exeter University.
 Not surprisingly her research interests centre on the interactions of the performing arts, particularly music and theatre.
-She is editor of a special issue of the journal Studies in Musical Theatre on Voice.
+Her books include: Musical Theatre, Realism and Entertainment, British Musical Theatre Since 1950, and British Pantomime Performance.
+She is currently working on Theatre Music and Sound at the RSC: Macbeth to Matilda which will be published by Palgrave Macmillan in 2019.

 Areas of expertise